 Square dining table

 Square dining tables are superb if you lack space in an apartment or there are only two of you, for example.
-However, you won’t be able to tuck all the chairs under the table.
+However, you won’t be able to tuck all the dining chairs under the table.
 Again if there’s only two of you, this won’t matter.

 If a large rectangular table takes up too much space, you can consider using two smaller square tables.
 When you don’t need much space, they can be pushed apart creating dining and office spaces.
 Yet with minutes can be pushed together to form a larger dining table, ideal for entertaining.